Bwindi Impenetrable National Park

 Bwindi has a population of around 340 gorillas of which an estimated 116 are habituated.
 Gorillas are intelligent, majestic, gentle giants that share over 90% of their genetic material with humans.
 All of Bwindi’s habituated gorillas are known individually by the rangers and have been given names in order to identify them.
 The males can weigh more than 500lb and some silverbacks exceed 6ft!
 Other Forest Species

-There are least 120 mammal species living in the forest, making Bwindi second only in mammal numbers to the vast Queen Elizabeth National Park.
+There are least 120 mammal species living in the forest, making Bwindi impenetrable national park second only in mammal numbers to the vast Queen Elizabeth National Park.
 The eleven primate species found here include black-and-white colobus and L’Hoest’s monkeys, baboons and chimps.
 There are also forest elephants and several species of antelopes.
 Of Bwindi’s 200 butterfly species, 42 are endemic to the Albertine Rift.

 Bwindi offers some of the finest montane forest bird watching in Africa, and is an unmissable destination for any birder visiting Uganda.
 There are an estimated 350 bird species with 23 endemic to the Albertine Rift and 14 recorded nowhere else in Uganda.
 Globally threatened species such as African Green Broadbill and Shelley’s Crimsonwing are also found here.
 Other birds include the Handsome Francolin; Black-billed Turaco; African Broadbill; Black and Cinnamon-chested Bee-eaters; Western Green Tinkerbird; Purple-breasted, Blue-headed and Regal Sunbirds; Short-tailed and Black-faced Rufous Warblers; Mountain-masked and Collared Apalis; Mountain and Yellow-streaked Greenbuls; and Many-colored Bush-Shrike, among others.